jmajew/thrust_tool/Doc/Board.md

-### Board
+## Custom board - thrustBoard v2

 Custom measurement board (thrustBoard v2) is based on STM32 F401RETx LQFP64 MCU.
+The schematic of the thrustBoard v2 is [here](../Board/thrust_v2.pdf).

 ![front](figs/thrust_v2-p3.png)

 ### Main features of the board:
 * the physical board size is 84mm x 61mm.